ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

   January 17, 2023
   ___________

  Introduced  by Sens.
-RAMOS,  BAILEY,  BRISPORT,  COMRIE,  GIANARIS, GOUNARDES, HOYLMAN-SIGAL,  JACKSON,  KENNEDY,  KRUEGER,  LIU,  RIVERA, SALAZAR, SANDERS, SEPULVEDA, STAVISKY -- read twice and ordered print- ed, and when printed to be committed to the Committee on Judiciary
+RAMOS, BAILEY, BRISPORT, COMRIE, FERNANDEZ, GIANAR- IS, GONZALEZ, GOUNARDES, HARCKHAM,  HOYLMAN-SIGAL,  JACKSON,  KENNEDY, KRUEGER,  LIU,  MYRIE,  RIVERA,  SALAZAR, SANDERS, SEPULVEDA, SERRANO, STAVISKY -- read twice and ordered printed, and  when  printed  to  be committed  to the Committee on Judiciary -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN  ACT  to  amend the lien law, in relation to employee liens; to amend the labor law, in relation to employee complaints; to amend the  civil